 Here at New Eyes, we want to help patients who want to improve the way they look, in addition to the way they see.
 With eyelid surgery, medically known as blepharoplasty, you can reduce the appearance of puffiness, bagginess, and signs of age around the eyes for a smoother, more refreshed aesthetic.
 Eyelid surgery can also remove small pockets of sagging skin in the upper eyes that may be affecting your vision.
-This procedure is a very popular cosmetic enhancement treatment that can have a positive affect on your entire facial appearance.
+This procedure is a very popular cosmetic enhancement treatment that can have a positive effect on your entire facial appearance.

-The Eyelid Surgery Procedure
+- The Eyelid Surgery Procedure

 Eyelid surgery, medically known as blepharoplasty, can rejuvenate both the upper and lower eyelid areas by removing excess fat, skin, and muscle tissue.
 The remaining skin is smoothed and tightened for a more youthful, refreshed appearance.
 The procedure can also be helpful for patients who experience sagging skin in the upper eyelids that is obstructing their field of vision.
-The two major types of eyelid surgery are:

 Upper Eyelid Surgery

 Upper eyelid surgery involves the removal of excess skin and then a tightening of the remainder.
 Remaining skin is lifted and reattached to give the area a more refreshed and youthful look.
-Residual scarring from this procedure should not be noticeable since the incisions are very small and made in the crease of the upper lid.
+Residual scarring from this procedure should not be noticeable, since the incisions are very small and made in the crease of the upper lid.

-Eyelid Surgery Recovery
+What Is Eyelid Surgery Recovery Like?

-Once eyelid surgery is complete, your eyes will be lubricated with a special ointment.
-There will be some degree of bruising and swelling for several days after the procedure; however, any discomfort can be managed with medication.
+Once eyelid surgery is complete, your eyelids will be lubricated with a special ointment.
+There will be some degree of bruising and swelling for several days after the procedure, and your eyes may feel sore or tight—however, any discomfort can be managed with applied ice packs.
 Please note that you may experience some temporary blurriness, double vision, excess tearing, and light sensitivity during recovery, but this should resolve over time.

-Frequently Asked Questions (FAQ)
+Other Frequently Asked Questions (FAQ) About Blepharoplasty

-Will insurance cover this surgery?
+Will insurance cover eyelid surgery?

 When do I come in again for a follow-up visit?